-In this paper, we propose a novel scenario-based run-time switching (SBRS) methodology.
+Article contributions.
+In this article, we propose a novel SBRS methodology.
 Our methodology provides run-time adaptation of a CNN-based application, executed at the edge, to changes in the application environment.
 The SBRS methodology, proposed in Section 5, is our main novel contribution.
-Other important novel contributions within the methodology, are: 1) An approach for automated derivation of scenarios, associated with a CNN-based application (see Section 6); 2) A SBRS application model, which captures a CNN-based application with several scenarios (see Section 7); 3) An algorithm for automated derivation of a SBRS application model from a set of application scenarios (see Section 8); 4) A transition protocol for efficient switching between the CNN-based application scenarios (see Section 9).
+Other important novel contributions within the methodology, are: (1) An approach for automated derivation of scenarios, associated with a CNN-based application (see Section 6); (2) A SBRS application model, which captures a CNN-based application with several scenarios (see Section 7); (3) An algorithm for automated derivation of a SBRS application model from a set of application scenarios (see Section 8); (4) A transition protocol for efficient switching between the CNN-based application scenarios (see Section 9).